beyarkay/genghis_client/README.md

 6. your (Client) URL:

     ```https://people.cs.uct.ac.za/~<YOUR_STUDENT_NUMBER>/genghis_client```
-7. and what you want your username to be:
+7. and what you want your (one word) username to be:

     ```Username: <CHOOSE A USERNAME>```